 Whatever the case, many of us avoid being angry, afraid that if we let ourselves be angry we might look foolish, or undisciplined, or lose control and do something awful.
 ‘Good people don’t get angry’, many of us think, so we aim to never be angry.

-The trouble is, anger is a normal part of being human.
-We evolved to get angry.
+Anger is a normal and healthy part of being human.
 So, when we become angry and pretend to ourselves that we’re not, the anger squeezes out in other ways.
 For example:

 1. Masked anger.

 People not acknowledging their anger can end up turning their anger onto people in masked ways:

 ▪ being a chronic complainer, or

 ▪ becoming defensive, and punishing a partner with silence.